These days, you can ship just about anything in a box.

 Well, it’s relevant to box measurements as well.
 Before you place a large order for custom boxes, you need to make sure you’re ordering the right size.
 And simply eye-balling your measurements isn’t going to cut it.

-Often times these measurements can be close, but you need to know which is which to avoid costly mistakes.
-You’d hate to be just a ½ inch off, and not be able to fit any of your products in the box.
+As you can see, often these box dimensions can be close, but you need to know which is which to avoid costly mistakes.
+You’d hate to be just a ½ inch off and not be able to fit any of your products in the box.

-When you see the measurements listed in a catalog or a website they’re typically referring to the interior dimensions.
+When you see the box measurements listed in a catalog or a website, they’re typically referring to the interior dimensions.

 Now let’s talk about the exterior measurement of the box, which will determine your shipping costs.

-So now, you should have a good grasp on what size boxes you need but now comes the tricky part.
+So now, you should have a good grasp size box sizes you need, but now comes the tricky part.